Do you want to become a better blogger? Silly question, eh.

 I hope that one or more of these suggestions has inspired you.
 Let me know which ones resonated with you.
 And please add to the list.
 I look forward to reading your comments!

-This is another snippet of the kind of content you are to receive on a daily basis if you enroll in our Blogging Bootcamp.
-Aside from being able to reach me and Cristian on a daily basis and ask for feedback and such.
+This is a snippet of the kind of content you are to receive on a daily basis if you enroll in our Blogging Bootcamp.
+Aside from being able to reach me and Cristian any time you want and ask for feedback and such.